acting Principal Executive Officer

 Professor Roibeard Ó Maolalaigh

-SLD's Advisory Committee was convened in 2002 to provide us with external sources of advice and assistance in as wide a variety of fields as possible.
+SLD's Advisory Committee was convened to provide us with external sources of advice and assistance in as wide a variety of fields as possible.
 Our members include academics, lawyers, sheriffs, teachers and professional authors, and we appreciate their support throughout the year.